 After a short north-american tour with Niyaz at the beginning of 2020, he lands back in the studio an dedicates himself to the innovative AiMi Artist powered AI Music platform as a content creator and technical expert.

 His music mirrors his influences or his collaborators, whether that of the pioneers of electronic music (Vangelis, Jarre, Kraftwerk), the founders of the Trance and IDM music of the 90s (Higher Intelligence Agency, Boards Of Canada, Pete Namlook, The Black Dog, Plaid) or Goa Trance and Psytrance legends (Astral Projection, Man With No Name, Juno Reactor, The Infinity Project, Psychaos).

-Camped behind the ramparts of his studios, built on an arsenal of synthesizers and computers, I live in a world of electronic music and generative visuals.
-Reference for major electronic music producers, synthesizers manufacturers and software makers, I demonstrate a mastery of the art and technology of electronic music production that I carefully apply to the productions of my prestigious clients and collaborators.
+Camped behind the ramparts of my studios, built on an arsenal of synthesizers and computers, I live in a world of electronic music and generative visuals.
+Reference for major electronic music producers, synthesizers manufacturers and software makers for constantly innovating and demonstrating a mastery of the art and technology of electronic music production that I carefully apply to the productions of my clients and collaborators.